 An average adult bladder holds approximately 50-500 mL of urine.
 During the test, provocative maneuvers help to unveil bladder instability.

 Pressure-flow study simultaneously records the voiding detrusor pressure and the rate of urinary flow.
 This is the only test able to assess bladder contractility and the extent of a bladder outlet obstruction.

 Pressure-flow studies can be combined with voiding cystogram and videourodynamic study for complicated cases of incontinence.

 A static cystogram (anteroposterior and lateral) helps to confirm the presence of stress incontinence, the degree of urethral motion, and the presence of a cystocele.
 Intrinsic sphincter deficiency will be evident by an open bladder neck.
 The presence of a vesicovaginal fistula or bladder diverticulum also may be noted.

 A voiding cystogram can assess bladder neck and urethral function (internal and external sphincter) during filling and voiding phases.
 A voiding cystogram can identify a urethral diverticulum, urethral obstruction, and vesicoureteral reflux.

-Electromyography (EMG) helps to ascertain the presence of coordinated or uncoordinated voiding.
+EMG helps to ascertain whether voiding is coordinated or uncoordinated.
 Failure of urethral relaxation during bladder contraction results in uncoordinated voiding (detrusor sphincter dyssynergia).
-EMG allows accurate diagnosis of detrusor sphincter dyssynergia common in spinal cord injuries.
+EMG allows accurate diagnosis of the detrusor sphincter dyssynergia that is common in spinal cord injuries.